 Iced Russian Tea Recipe

 Russian tea is a delightful orange drink that derives its name from its popularity in Russia.
-It was classically brewed using black tea leaves, lemon, and sugar and enjoyed by elite Russians during the turn of the 19th century.
-Russian tea became ingrained in culture and society in the same way sweet tea was in southern American society.
+Classically brewed using black tea leaves, lemon, and sugar, this beverage was enjoyed by elite Russians during the turn of the 19th century.
+Russian tea became ingrained in culture and society in the same way sweet tea has in the American south.

 Here, we've created our own version of the popular Russian Tea recipe.
 We use our classic English Breakfast black tea and blend it with spices and citrus juice to create that deliciously tangy flavor.